 Check The Furniture

 Regularly check the furniture for holes, especially on sofas where your ferret can steal some sponge.
-Make sure the furniture is in top shape without holes and make sure there aren’t any pieces lying around your ferret can steal or chew.
+Make sure the furniture is in top shape without holes and make sure there aren’t any pieces lying around for your ferret to steal or chew.

 Use Ferret Cage